 - delete or modify the data you have on them,

-The GDPR toolkit, which has been distributed to all Scout Group, District and County/Area/Region (Scotland) Executive Committees, contains a step-by-step guide on how to deal with individuals requesting, deletion, modifications, and information you hold on them.
+The GDPR toolkit, which has been distributed to all Scout Group, District and County/Area/Region (Scotland) Trustee Boards, contains a step-by-step guide on how to deal with individuals requesting, deletion, modifications, and information you hold on them.

 The Data Protection Officer is a nominated individual(s) who are the channel between the organisation they work for and the ICO.
-The Executive Committee is the responsible authority albeit not named Data Protection Officer.
+The Trustee Board is the responsible authority albeit not named Data Protection Officer.